Zaytun Division

-The Zaytun Division (자이툰부대; Tîpa Zeytûnê) was a Republic of Korea Army contingent operating in Iraq from September 2004 to December 2008, carrying out peacekeeping and other reconstruction-related tasks as South Korea's contribution to the Iraq War.
+The Zaytun Division (자이툰부대; Tîpa Zeytûnê) was a combined infantry unit of the Republic of Korea Army (ROKA) contingent operating in Republic of Iraq from September 2004 to December 2008, carrying out humanitarian aid, humanitarian intervention, peacekeeping, providing medical assistance to people in the area of responsibility, providing security for civilians affected by war in Erbil area, and other reconstruction-related tasks as South Korea's contribution to the Iraq War.

 Formation

-South Korea dispatched a small contingent of 600 military medics and engineers (the 320th Medical Assistance 'Jerma' Unit and the 1100th Construction Engineer 'Seoheui' Unit) to predominantly Shia areas in Southern Iraq in April 2003.
+South Korea dispatched a small contingent of 600 military medics and combat engineers (the 320th Medical Assistance 'Jerma' Unit and the 1100th Construction Engineer 'Seoheui' Unit) to predominantly Shia areas in Southern Iraq in April 2003.
 The United States government asked South Korea to send additional forces on September 4, 2003.
 Upon request, Seoul formed the Division 'Zaytun' (transcription of Arabic word زيتون, 'olive') which stressed the peace-keeping role of the troops.
-An additional 2,200 troops (mostly engineers) were deployed to Erbil in the Kurdistan Region of Northern Iraq by early September 2004 and were grouped with the humanitarian troops who were relocated from Southern Iraq.
+An additional 2,200 troops (mostly combat engineers) were deployed to Erbil in the Kurdistan Region of Northern Iraq by early September 2004 and were grouped with the humanitarian troops who were relocated from Southern Iraq.
 The combined unit consisted of 2,800 soldiers.
 Another 800 soldiers were dispatched to reinforce the existing troops in Arbil in November 2004, thus increasing the size of South Korea's contingent to 3,600.